 I’ve been flying for up to 14 hours a day and unfortunately ended up being admitted to the emergency department when the long hours eventually caught up with me.
 Fortunately, I’m now feeling a little better and am slowly recovering from the debilitating effects of fatigue.
 However, I’ve barely had time to catch my breath and yet already it’s time to start planning for the new year ahead!

-Personally, I actually couldn’t be happier to welcome in 2019.
+Personally, I actually couldn’t be happier to farewell the whirlwind that was 2018 and welcome in the new year!

 The past two years have bought a lot of challenges for many of us (read more in my previous post, New Year, New You! here).
 However, I am grateful for the focus that this forced me to place on my personal development.
-Spiritually, I’ve been on quite an adventure!
-I’ve learnt to follow my intuition (which has always been very strong).
+Spiritually, I’ve been on quite a whirlwind of adventure!
+I’ve learnt to follow my intuition, which has always been very strong.
 I’ve learnt to accept the things in my life that I can’t control and to release my inner feelings of self-doubt.
 And most importantly, I’ve reached a point where I am beginning to get a better grasp on my soul purpose.

 Late last year, I attended the Mind Body Spirit Expo where I saw a very gifted psychic who restored my sense of hope in the workings of the universe.